Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Community corrections provide an alternative path to incarceration that may help criminal offenders build skills necessary to reenter the community successfully and live productively.

-If you have an interest or passion in learning more about the criminal justice system, University of Phoenix offers six degree programs to consider.
+If you are interested in community corrections and learning more about the criminal justice system, University of Phoenix offers six degrees for criminal justice to consider.

 Associate of Arts in Criminal Justice — This two-year program, in which courses are just five weeks, teaches enforcement, sociology and communication skills.
 No SAT requirements to apply.